flimflam-austin/hugo-cms-test/content/quick_reads/20180518-18-05-17-royal-wedding-deets/index.md

       Markle’s black engagement gown.

       * **Did you know?** The husband & wife Australian designers are known for their extravagant couture designs.
-ButA it’s **custom for the Queen to approve**.
+ButA it’s**custom for the Queen to approve**.

       * Other possible designers?
 Stella McCartney, Alexander McQueen.
     _key: card-5-586bd9fe-a8ed-447e-ae84-803e19258bcb
   - order: 5
+    useCheckmark: false
     body: >-
       ## WILL HE OR WON’T HE?